oemof/tespy/doc/using_tespy/components.rst

         vec_res = []

         vec_res += [self.inl[0].m.val_SI - self.outl[0].m.val_SI]

+        if self.dp.is_set:
-        vec_res += [self.inl[0].p.val_SI - self.outl[0].p.val_SI - self.dp.val]
+            vec_res += [self.inl[0].p.val_SI - self.outl[0].p.val_SI -
+                        self.dp.val]

+        return vec_res

-The equations are added to a list one after another, which will be returned at the end.
+The equations are added to a list one after another, which is returned by the method.

 Derivatives
 ^^^^^^^^^^^

 You need to calculate the partial derivatives of the equations to all variables of the network.
 This means, that you have to calculate the partial derivatives to mass flow, pressure, enthalpy and all fluids in the fluid vector on each incomming or outgoing connection of the component.

-Add all derivatives to a list (in the same order as the equations) and return the list as numpy array (:code:`np.asarray(list)`).
+Add all derivatives to a list (*in the same order as the equations!*) and return the list as numpy array (:code:`np.asarray(list)`).
 The derivatives can be calculated analytically or numerically by using the inbuilt function :code:`numeric_deriv(self, func, dx, pos, **kwargs)`.

 - :code:`func` is the function you want to calculate the derivatives for,
 - :code:`dx` is the variable you want to calculate the derivative to and
 - :code:`pos` indicates the connection you want to calculate the derivative for, e. g. :code:`pos=1` means, that counting your inlets and outlets from low index to high index (first inlets, then outlets), the connection to be used is the second connection in that list.
 - :code:`kwargs` are additional keyword arguments required for the function.

 For a good start just look into the source code of the inbuilt components.
-If you have further questions feel free to contact us.
+If you have further questions do not hesitate to contact us.